pamagister/Photo-Composition-Designer/CONTRIBUTING.md

 ## Setting up your own fork of this repo.

 - On github interface click on `Fork` button.
-- Clone your fork of this repo. `git clone git@github.com:YOUR_GIT_USERNAME/SnapCalendar.git`
+- Clone your fork of this repo. `git clone git@github.com:YOUR_GIT_USERNAME/Photo-Composition-Designer.git`
-- Enter the directory `cd SnapCalendar`
+- Enter the directory `cd Photo-Composition-Designer`
-- Add upstream repo `git remote add upstream https://github.com/pamagister/SnapCalendar`
+- Add upstream repo `git remote add upstream https://github.com/pamagister/Photo-Composition-Designer`

 ## Setting up your own virtual environment